Stu042/Cy/Cy/Notes/Instances.md

 		* Size in bytes
 		* Size in bits
 		* Base of this type, no sizing information
+		* Is a pointer
 		* Tokens defining this type, if any
 		* Offset in this scope, used for members of objects
 		* Access modifier, public, private, etc
 		* Parent type (all types are linked)
 		* Child types

+## LLVMIR Code Generation

+During code generation we need to be able to allocate space for an instance and access this instance llvm name, range and size based on the source code name.

+To do this we need to get the TypeDefinition of an instance declared in source and remember the instance assigned to this.
+This will give enough information to alocate instance and to be able to use the instance in future.